xoom000/chore-management-system/SETUP_GUIDE.md

 ## 1. Hardware Requirements

 - A computer/server to host the application (Raspberry Pi 4 or better recommended)
+- At least 4GB of RAM for Node.js memory requirements
 - Always-on internet connection
 - Router with API access for internet control